Near-Optimal Parallel Approximate Counting via Sampling: Introduction

+In \Cref{section:PPE}, we recall the paired product estimator and prove the fully non-adaptive result by building a deterministic static schedule whose small max-width implies small curvature.
+The three-round algorithm is developed in \Cref{sec:tpa}: there we introduce \texttt{PseudoTPA}, a parallel analogue of the classical TPA schedule-generation process, and show that it provides the width bounds needed to match the best sequential sample complexity.
+Finally, \Cref{section:applications} instantiates the black-box reductions for anti-ferromagnetic two-spin systems, the monomer-dimer model, and the ferromagnetic Ising model; the appendices supply the corresponding parallel samplers used in these applications.

-We collect some observations about the behavior of the partition ratio function $Z(\beta)$.
-This analysis is standard and has appeared in previous works, e.g. \cite{Huber:Gibbs}; however, since these use different notations and may have slightly different parameters, we we include proofs for completeness.
+In \Cref{fact-appendix}, we collect a few known facts about the partition ratio function $Z(\beta)$.
+This analysis is standard and has appeared in previous works, e.g. \cite{Huber:Gibbs}; however, since these use different notations and may have slightly different parameters, we include proofs for completeness.